highscrren-dotcom/paperhands/docs/classes/MCPUtils.md

 # MCPUtils

-Utility class exposing live trading to an MCP agent.
+Utility class exposing live trading to an MCP (Model Context Protocol) agent.

 Provides static-like methods (via singleton instance) to observe every live instance of the schema's strategy and to open/close positions on